Abhi-sigma/logs-analysis/readme.md

 11. cd into vagrant directory and type `git clone https://github.com/Abhi-sigma/logs-analysis`.
-This will clone the logs-analysis git diretory into the vagrant directory.cd into this directory and type`psql -d news -f create_view.sql.You will see "CREATE VIEW" on the terminal symbolising successful creation of a view.
+This will clone the logs-analysis git diretory into the vagrant directory.cd into this directory and type`psql -d news -f create_view.sql`.You will see "CREATE VIEW" on the terminal symbolising successful creation of a view.
 Now again type `python queries.py`.
 If everything in followed exactly from above steps,you will see output in terminal as in output.txt file in logs-analysis directory.